Bader-Almutlaq/MyParser/README.md

 cd your-repo-name
 ```

-## 2. Add JFlex and BYacc/J to the project
+## 2. Add JFlex and BYacc/J to the Project

-- Compile the BYacc/J using MakeFile and add `yacc` executable to the folder or system paths.
+- Ensure that the `yacc` executable is in your path.
-- Add the `jflex-full-1.9.1.jar` to the lib folder.
+- Add the `jflex-full-1.9.1.jar` file to the `lib` folder.
-- Add the `jflex` executable to the folder or system paths.
+- Add the `jflex` executable to your path.

 ## 3. Generate Lexer and Parser Files